-As your retirement advisor, 401(k) Professionals will consult with you & design the best retirement plan for your company, and develop an ongoing service plan to meet your specific needs.
+As your retirement advisor, 401(k) Professionals will consult with you and design the best retirement plan for your company and its employees.
+We develop an ongoing service plan to meet your specific needs.

-If you want a competitive retirement plan benefit to support your hiring and retention of top-notch employees, meet ERISA compliance and be actively monitored by a dedicated professional, then 401(k) Professionals should be your retirement plan advisor.
+If you want a competitive retirement plan benefit to support your hiring and retention of top-notch employees, meet ERISA compliance and be actively monitored by a dedicated professional, then 401(k) Professionals will be there for you.

 Plan design begins with a thorough analysis of each employer’s current plan and future needs along with employee demographics.
 We utilize an organized and systematic approach, personalized to help you make the most appropriate decisions regarding your retirement plan.
 Some questions that come up duriong our design analysis include:

 • How much of the employee deferral will be matched (if any at all)?